-If, for example, the demand printer is a DocuPrint (i.e., no (which contains the same parameters as the INI file) for RIPping and printing.
+If, for example, the demand printer is a DocuPrint (i.e., no INI file was created), the pages are submitted to the queue (which contains the same parameters as the INI file) for RIPping and printing.

 A partial Postscript® instruction set for printing the 12-twelve page brochure in accordance with the table above implementing the GetTIFF imposition according to FIG. 18 is set forth below: